Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 [The government has today announced moves that will see stablecoins recognised as a valid form of payment as part of wider plans to make Britain a global hub for cryptoasset technology and investment.](https://www.gov.uk/government/news/government-sets-out-plan-to-make-uk-a-global-cryptoasset-technology-hub)
 ___

+To the assessor, I have been unable to retrieve my Database from Heroku, I have contacted both Github and Heroku and at this moment in contact with the head of student care on this matter.
+Student care have told me that this issue wont affect my assessment.
+Thank you.
+___

 ## UX
 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies.
 The idea was to create a blog page for users to register, comment and like various contents about different blockchain technology information.